rootzoll/konfetti-app/README.md

 # Konfetti App

-Its an app for neighborhood building thru a community todo list and a playful currency called konfetti.
+Its an app for neighborhood building thru a community todo list and a playful in-app currency called konfetti.

 ## Concept Notes